 You will find easy access to the Metro Bus here.
 The complex is minutes from downtown if you work there.
 This location is also close to low-cost clinics like Cas De Amigos and Legacy Clinic in 5th Ward.

 Canal Street Apartments are located at 2821 Canal Street Houston, TX 77003.
 For more information call 713.224.2821.

 Congress Street Apartments is located in downtown Houston near the corner of Congress and Austin.
 This complex was remodeled in 2010 and has 57 units.

 This apartment buts you blocks away from Metro’s Light Rail.
 If you have doctors in the medical center, transportation will be no issue.
 St. Luke’s onsite Wellness Center also offers support services and a case manager to help you connect with community resources.

 The complex is located at 1414 Congress Street, Houston, TX 77002.
 The phone number is 713.224.1414.

 This complex is located in the Third Ward neighborhood off Cullen Blvd.
 The complex was constructed in 2012 and has 160 units.

-Residents have access to the Metro Bus line, the Houston Texans YMCA and Harris Health’s Dental Center is near by.
+Residents have access to the Metro Bus line, the Houston Texans YMCA, and the Harris Health’s Dental Center is near by.